×

 We asked people if there is a lot of crime.
 They answered:

 "Like any other city, Daegu experiences crime, but it is generally considered safe, especially when compared to major cities in other countries.
 The crime rate is relatively low, and most crimes are non-violent, such as petty theft or scams.
 Violent crimes are rare, and crimes against tourists are particularly uncommon.
 The city has a strong police presence, and the local authorities are generally efficient and helpful.
-However, it is always recommended for residents and visitors to take basic safety precautions, such as not walking alone late at night in deserted areas and keeping an eye on personal belongings," remarked one expat living in Daegu, Korea.
+However, it is always recommended for residents and visitors to take basic safety precautions, such as not walking alone late at night in deserted areas and keeping an eye on personal belongings," said one expat in Daegu.

 About the Author